 Recommended preparation: SSCI 581

-Online Graduate Certificate in Remote Sensing for Earth Observation (16 units)
+Graduate Certificate in Remote Sensing for Earth Observation (16 units)

-The online Graduate Certificate in Remote Sensing for Earth Observation (RSEO) program connects students with the most advanced tools and methods for gathering, managing and analyzing spatial information.
+The Graduate Certificate in Remote Sensing for Earth Observation (RSEO) program connects students with the most advanced tools and methods for gathering, managing and analyzing spatial information.
 The curriculum is designed to help professionals start or advance in a career in working with remote sensing data.

 Learning Objectives